MeaCulpitt/Zap/docs/miner.md

-# Blink: Miner Design
+# Zap: Miner Design

-The Blink Miner is a high-performance, real-time compute node responsible for hosting game instances and streaming high-fidelity video with sub-millisecond precision.
-Unlike batch-processing subnets, Blink miners must operate in a synchronous, low-latency state to ensure a "local-feel" gaming experience.
+The Zap Miner is a high-performance, real-time compute node responsible for hosting game instances and streaming high-fidelity video with sub-millisecond precision.
+Unlike batch-processing subnets, Zap miners must operate in a synchronous, low-latency state to ensure a "local-feel" gaming experience.

 ---

 ## 1. Miner Tasks

-The Blink Miner pipeline is divided into four concurrent, low-latency execution blocks:
+The Zap Miner pipeline is divided into four concurrent, low-latency execution blocks:

 ### A. Instance Execution (The Engine)
 * **Containerized Hosting:** Execute game binaries within hardened, low-overhead environments (e.g., Docker with NVIDIA Container Toolkit).